Right-wing paramilitarism in Colombia: Perseguidos Por Pablo Escobar (Los Pepes)

-Servicios Especiales De Vigilancia y Seguriadad Privada (CONVIVIR)
+Servicios Especiales De Vigilancia y Seguridad Privada (CONVIVIR)

 During the 1990s, the FARC-EP and other guerrilla groups experienced significant growth and achieved a series of military successes against government forces, increasing the amount of territory under their control.
 The administration of President Ernesto Samper (1994–1998) carried out ineffective operations against the insurgency and attempted to enter into peace negotiations.
 Colombian military commanders resisted Samper's offer of a demilitarized zone in La Uribe, Meta Department meant to hold these talks.
 The FARC-EP leadership expressed initial interest in the administration's plan, but ultimately refused to accept any preconditions.
 The Samper administration was also seriously undermined it in the eyes of the guerillas after the scandal concerning the receipt of over $6 million in campaign from the Cali Cartel.

-In 1994, Decree 356 of Colombia's Ministry of Defense authorized the creation of legal paramilitary groups known as Servicios Especiales De Vigilancia y Seguriadad Privada ("Special vigilance and private security services"), also known as CONVIVIR groups.
+In 1994, Decree 356 of Colombia's Ministry of Defense authorized the creation of legal paramilitary groups known as Servicios Especiales De Vigilancia y Seguridad Privada ("Special vigilance and private security services"), also known as CONVIVIR groups.
 The CONVIVIR groups were intended to maintain control over high risk areas where guerrillas did not have a strong presence after having been expelled and where there was no need for a large military force or illegal paramilitary presence anymore.
 Many illegal paramilitary groups transitioned into legal CONVIVIR groups after this.
 These CONVIVIR groups worked alongside both the Colombian military and illegal paramilitary groups in counterinsurgency operations.

 The governor of Antioquia, Álvaro Uribe Vélez—who would later become President of Colombia—was one of the primary proponents of the CONVIVIR program.
 Statistics regarding the exact number of CONVIVIR groups differ and have been considered hard to obtain.
 Estimates indicate that, by the late 1990s, from 414 to over 500 of these groups had been created, with their membership ranging from 10,000 to 120,000.
 Uribe's department of Antioquia had some 65 CONVIVIR groups, one of the highest figures in the country.

 Amnesty International claims that the CONVIVIR groups committed numerous human rights abuses against civilians, working in coordination with the Colombian government and paramilitaries.
 In 1998, Human Rights Watch stated that "we have received credible information that indicated that the CONVIVIR groups of the Middle Magdalena and of the southern Cesar regions were directed by known paramilitaries and had threatened to assassinate Colombians that were considered as guerrilla sympathizers or which rejected joining the cooperative groups".

 In November 1997, due to mounting concerns over human rights violations committed by CONVIVIR groups and the relations between illegal paramilitaries and CONVIVIR, the Constitutional Court of Colombia stated that the issue of military weaponry to civilians and specifically to CONVIVIR groups was unconstitutional, and that CONVIVIR members could no longer be used to gather intelligence information.
 Many of the CONVIVIR groups simply joined up with the Autodefensas Unidas de Colombia (AUC).

 By the end of the decade, there had been a tenfold increase in the number of Colombian paramilitaries.